Smoofington/findmyrecycling/README.md

 **Then** I should be able to do the following

- you can save a facility to favorites
+	You can save a facility to favorites

 2.2